Skip to main content

 Choose the time primitive

-Use REST history for bounded pulls.
-Use WebSocket replay when event order and timing are the product requirement.
+Use REST history routes for bounded pulls with explicit UTC start and end.
+Use WebSocket replay when event order and timing are the requirement.

 3